alex-oleshkevich/imia/docs/authentication.md

 ## Multiple authenticators

 You are not limited to only one authenticator instance.
 Moreover, you can have as many as you want.
-For example, you application can authenticate uses using session, API keys and Bearer tokens.
+For example, the request can be authenticated using session, API keys and Bearer tokens.
 To solve that challenge just setup three
 instances:

 ```python